UnionInternationalCheminsdeFer/OSDM/spec/foreword.md

 ### Online Distribution

-The second main goal of this specification to address the lack of a unified interface for distribution of admissions (i.e., tickets), reservations, integrated reservation and ancillaries.
+The second main goal of this specification is to address the lack of a unified interface for distribution of admissions (i.e., tickets), reservations, integrated reservation and ancillaries.
 Currently within the rail sector there exists a variety of very complex and incompatible interfaces to distribute rail